thoth-tech/ThothTech-Documentation-Website/src/content/docs/Products/OnTrack/Documentation/Front End Migration/Migration/PROJECTS_INDEX_MIGRATION_INVESTIGATION.md

 ## Responsibilities of the Parent State

 The `projects/index` parent state provides shared context for all project-related child states.
-Its responsibilities include loading the project using the route `projectId`, resolving the associated unit, resolving the current user’s role, setting the global application view context to `PROJECT`, and exposing `project`, `unit`, and `unitRole` to child states.
+Its responsibilities include:

+- Loading the project using the route `projectId`
+- Resolving the associated unit
+- Resolving the current user’s role
+- Setting the global application view context to `PROJECT`
+- Exposing `project`, `unit`, and `unitRole` to child states

 These responsibilities are fully implemented in the Angular version and mirror the legacy behaviour.

 ## AngularJS vs Angular Behaviour

-The Angular implementation preserves all functional behaviour while introducing explicit lifecycle management, explicit subscription cleanup, strong typing via TypeScript, observable-based route parameter handling, and reduced reliance on implicit scope inheritance.
+The Angular implementation preserves all functional behaviour while introducing:

+- Explicit lifecycle management
+- Explicit subscription cleanup
+- Strong typing via TypeScript
+- Observable-based route parameter handling
+- Reduced reliance on implicit scope inheritance

 No functional differences have been identified.

 ## Dependent Child States